Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

-## Context
+## Base Layer
-- Base-layer scaling would be focused on scaling how much data blocks can hold, & not efficiency of on-chain computation or IO operations.
+- Focused on scaling how much data blocks can hold, & not efficiency of on-chain computation or IO operations.

 ## Plasma